aliexerleo/traffic-violations-api/README.md

 ## Features

-- The application can add remove update and list vehicle, person.
+- The application can add remove update and list vehicle and person.
 - For management officials the application use the User native model of django.
 For add new officila/user you must be the django admin dashboard.
 And only the application can delete and edit name of officials.
 - For load new infraction you must follow this step. use postman.